1Selfworld/MyB/README.md

 ## Soulbound Token

-Solidity Implementation of the Soulbound Token.
+Implementation of the Soulbound Token.

 ## Problem Trying to Solve